 3. Application of Policy

 3.1 This policy applies to all staff members of the University.
 Staff members engaged for a specific fraction of a full-time appointment are entitled to the amount of leave available on a pro-rata basis relative to the staff member’s fraction of employment.

 Staff members should be aware that Domestic Violence Leave is non-cumulative.

-Staff members are entitled to access up to five (5) days per annum of Domestic Violence Leave for the purposes of:
+Staff members are entitled to access up to ten (10) days per annum of Domestic Violence Leave for a range of the purposes including:

 Seeking medical and legal assistance;

 3.2 In addition to Domestic Violence Leave, staff members can make applications for additional leave.
 The amount and type of leave provided will be determined by the individual’s situation through consultation between the staff member, supervisor and the Director of Human Resources.